humanaixlab/construct-guardian/README.md

 # Construct Guardian — Assessment Attack Agent

+**Can AI earn the grade without demonstrating the learning?**

-Construct Guardian is a **pre-deployment assessment validity stress-testing tool** for teachers and course designers.
-It is used **before an assessment is given to students**, so the teacher can review and strengthen the assessment before releasing it.
+Construct Guardian is a **pre-deployment assessment validity stress-testing agent** for teachers, course designers, and assessment teams.

+It is used **before an assessment is released to students**, so the instructor can examine whether the task still produces credible learner-originated evidence when generative AI can participate in completing the work.
-The primary inputs are:

-- Learning Outcome
-- Assignment Prompt
-- Rubric
+Instead of asking:

+> Did the student use AI?

+Construct Guardian asks:

+> Can an AI-assisted strategy satisfy the assignment and rubric while bypassing the learner-originated evidence the assessment was supposed to measure?

-From these inputs, Construct Guardian models the intended construct—the capability the assessment is intended to measure—and the human evidence needed to support that construct.
-It then adversarially stress-tests whether AI-assisted strategies can satisfy the assessment while bypassing the required human evidence.
-When it detects a Construct Bypass, it proposes the smallest evidence-targeted repair and re-runs the exact same successful exploit against the repaired assessment.
+The system models the intended construct, attacks the assessment with plausible AI-assisted completion strategies, identifies Construct Bypass, proposes the smallest evidence-targeted repair, and then re-runs the exact same successful exploit against the repaired assessment.

-## Construct Bypass

-**Construct Bypass** is a product-specific operational term:

-> A condition in which an assessment can be successfully completed, often with
-> AI assistance, while bypassing the human evidence required to support the
-> intended learning construct.

-Construct Guardian does not present Construct Bypass as an established psychometric term.

-## Intended workflow

-`Learning Outcome + Assignment + Rubric → Construct & Human Evidence Model → Adversarial Assessment Stress Test → Construct Bypass Detection → Interactive Validity Report → Smallest Repair → Exact Re-Attack → Teacher Review → Deploy to Students`

-The teacher remains the decision-maker and reviews the strengthened assessment before it is deployed to students.

-## Interactive assessment-validity report

-The primary output is an **interactive assessment-validity report inside the application**.
-It is not a chatbot conversation and is not merely a downloadable file.
-The report contains:

-1. **Assessment Overview**
-   - Learning Outcome
-   - Assignment
-   - Rubric
-2. **Intended Construct**
-   - The capability the assessment is intended to measure
-3. **Required Human Evidence**
-   - Observable evidence that must originate from the learner
-   - Evidence weights and mappings where relevant
-4. **Adversarial Stress-Test Results**
-   - AI-assisted attack strategies tested
-   - Simulated submission quality
-   - Human evidence bypassed
-   - Whether a Construct Bypass was found
-5. **Construct Bypass Analysis**
-   - Exact vulnerable evidence
-   - Why the assessment can still appear successful
-   - Where the validity inference breaks
-6. **Smallest Repair**
-   - Repair mechanism
-   - Repair text
-   - Why it matches the lost evidence
-   - Why it is minimal
-   - Added student burden
-7. **Exact Re-Attack Result**
-   - The same successful exploit
-   - Before/after outcome
-   - Whether the exploit was blocked or remains viable
+---

-8. **Trace / Why this result**
+## Why this matters
-   - Construct model
-   - Evidence mapping
-   - Attack identity
-   - Deterministic calculations
-   - Repair decision
-   - Re-attack outcome

-## What the current MVP is not
+Generative AI can now produce polished assignments that score highly against conventional rubrics.

+But a high-quality submission does not necessarily mean the learner demonstrated the intended skill.

+An assessment may still appear rigorous while allowing AI to perform the very reasoning, evidence selection, interpretation, or justification that the course intended to measure.

+Construct Guardian helps instructors test that risk **before the assessment is deployed**.

-The current MVP is not:
+It is not:

 - an AI detector
 - a plagiarism checker